 Why We Do This?

-For far too long, emergency service agencies have struggled to locate distressed wireless callers indoors, specifically at floor level inside the multi-story buildings.
-It is a growing issue for emergency services as the emergency calls are now predominantly based on IP (Internet-Protocol) addresses.
-FCC has adopted comprehensive rules and deadlines to improve location accuracy for wireless 911 calls, such as the rule of Vertical Indoor Location Accuracy for Commercial Mobile Radio Service (CMRS) provider.
+Emergency service agencies have struggled to locate distressed wireless callers at floor level inside the multi-story buildings for far too long.
+It is a growing issue as emergency calls are now predominantly based on IP (internet protocol) addresses.
+FCC has adopted comprehensive rules and deadlines to improve location accuracies, such as the handset z-axis information and the dispatchable location.

 From April 3, 2021, with a six-year benchmark.